F1000Research Author Guidelines

 - Meet all applicable standards for the ethics of experimentation and research integrity (see below).

 - Adhere to appropriate reporting guidelines and community standards for data availability (see below).

-Please submit your article using the F1000Research submission system.
-Articles should be formatted in Word, Rich Text Format (RTF) or LateX (please submit initially in PDF).
+Articles can be submitted as Word documents or in rich text format (RTF) using the F1000Research submission system, or in LaTeX format using the F1000Research template in the WriteLaTeX submission system.
 Users of other word processing packages should save or convert their files to RTF before uploading.
 Please do not send us hard copies of your manuscript.

 Please note that all primary research articles should include the submission of the data underlying the results (e.g. figures etc), together with details of any software used to process results.
 We strongly believe that it is essential that others can see the raw data to be able to replicate your study and analysis of the data, as well as in some circumstances, reuse it.
 Furthermore, publishing your data will provide you with priority and show clearly that you did the work first.
 Others that then reuse your data for their own studies will be required to cite your data (which can be cited separately from your article if appropriate).
 Failure to provide such data for publication is likely to result in your article being rejected.